ept/blog/src/_posts/2015-05-27-logs-for-data-infrastructure.md

 Let's keep this one simple: one client, one database.
 Think about what happens over time: first the client inserts the new message into the recipient's inbox.
-Then the client makes a requiest to increment the unread counter.
+Then the client makes a request to increment the unread counter.

 <img src="/2015/05/logs-13.png" alt="Update of denormalized data fails" width="550" height="369">